Women in Law & Leadership Summit: NYC

 Not confined to the legal arena, Krystin’s intellectual tapestry is woven with diverse threads.
 Krystin is an artist, pianist, bibliophile, francophone, Francophile, gastronome, cultural explorer, futurist, adventurer, and lifelong learner with a BA in English and French from Washington University in St. Louis, an MA in French from Middlebury College, a JD from Villanova University, and an LL.M. in French and European Law from the Sorbonne.

-Tara served as Legal Counsel and later Chief of Staff to the Chief Information Officer at a BlueCross BlueShield plan in Western New York prior to UnitedHealthcare where her responsibilities included litigation management, contracting, vendor management, project portfolio and capital budget management.
+Tara also served as Legal Counsel and later Chief of Staff to the Chief Information Officer at a BlueCross BlueShield plan in Western New York, with responsibilities spanning litigation and vendor management, contracting, and portfolio and capital budget management.
 She began her legal career as an assistant district attorney.

-Tara is a member of The Links, Incorporated, one of the nation’s oldest and largest volunteer service organizations, and an active Fellow alum of Leadership Council on Legal Diversity, frequently serving as a mentor to law school students.
-She is an experienced speaker on topics such as career strategies, outside counsel management, and healthcare trends.
-Tara earned both her Bachelor of Arts degree in English and Juris Doctor from the University at Buffalo in Buffalo, New York.
+A frequent speaker and mentor, Tara presents on career strategy, outside counsel management, and emerging healthcare trends.
+She is a member of The Links, Incorporated, one of the nation’s oldest and largest volunteer service organizations, and a Fellow alum of the Leadership Council on Legal Diversity.
+Tara earned a B.A. in English and a J.D. from the University at Buffalo in Buffalo, New York.

 Christine is a seasoned Fortune 100 executive with CEO experience and deep expertise in the transportation, logistics, supply chain and e-commerce areas.
 She has lived, worked and led teams in Europe and Asia in addition to North America.